netgroup-polito/frog4/docs/README_INSTALL.md

 To install one (or more) Datastore instances and execute them, follow the instructions provided in the [Datastore repository](https://github.com/netgroup-polito/frog4-datastore/).

-### FROG4 components
+## FROG4 orchestrators
-Now you have installed all the additional modules needed to properly run the FROG4 architecture.
-It's time to install the frog4-orchestrator and at least a domain orchestrator.
+Now you have installed all the additional modules needed to properly run the FROG4 framework.
+It's time to install the frog4-orchestrator and at least one domain orchestrator.
 For this, please refer to the specific README_INSTALL file skipping the DoubleDecker section if you have followed the [message bus section](#message-bus) in this page.
 Before launching each component follow the next sections to tune-up the whole system.
 - Global orchestrator: [README_INSTALL](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/README_INSTALL.md)
 - OpenFlow domain orchestrator: [README_INSTALL](https://github.com/netgroup-polito/frog4-openflow-do/blob/master/readme-install.md)
 - OpenStack domain orchestrator: [README_INSTALL](https://github.com/netgroup-polito/frog4-openstack-do/blob/master/README_INSTALL.md)